A Survey on Multimodal Disinformation Detection: Introduction

 \section{Introduction}

 The proliferation of online social media has encouraged individuals to freely express their opinions and emotions.
-On one hand, the freedom of speech has led the massive growth of online content which, if systematically mined, can be used for citizen journalism, public awareness, political campaigning, etc. On the other hand, its misuse has given rise to the hostility in online media, resulting false information in the form of fake news, hate speech, propaganda, cyberbullying, etc. It also set the dawn of the Post-Truth Era, where appeal to emotions has become more important than the truth.
-More recently, with the emergence of the \mbox{COVID-19} pandemic, a new blending of medical and political false information has given rise to the first global infodemic.
+On one hand, the freedom of speech has led to a massive growth of online content which, if systematically mined, can be used for citizen journalism, public awareness, political campaigning, etc. On the other hand, its misuse has given rise to the proliferation of hostility online \cite{brooke-2019-condescending,joksimovic-etal-2019-automated}, resulting in offensive content in the form of fake news, hate speech \cite{schmidt-wiegand-2017-survey,davidson2017automated}, propaganda \cite{EMNLP19DaSanMartino}, cyberbullying \cite{van-hee-etal-2015-detection}, etc. Indeed, researchers have argued that this situation has set the dawn of the Post-Truth Era, dominated by emotions and ``alternative facts''~\cite{LEWANDOWSKY2017353,cooke2018fake,nakov-da-san-martino-2020-fact}.
+More recently, with the emergence of the \mbox{COVID-19} pandemic, a new blending of medical and political false information has given rise to the first global infodemic~\cite{paka2021crosssean,zarocostas2020fight,10.1007/978-3-030-73696-5_3}.\footnote{\url{https://www.who.int/health-topics/infodemic}}

-The term ``fake news'' was declared Word of the Year 2017 by Collins dictionary.
-However, this term is very generic, and may mislead people and fact-checking organizations to focus only on veracity.
-Recently, several international organizations such as the EU have redefined the term to make it more precise: {\em disinformation}, which refers to information that is -- (\emph{i})~{\em fake} and also (\emph{ii})~spreads {\em deliberately to deceive and harm} others.
-The latter aspect of the disinformation (i.e., harmfulness) is often ignored, but it is equally important.
-In fact, the reason behind disinformation emerging as an important issue, is because the news was \emph{weaponized}.
+The term ``fake news'' is commonly used, although it is very generic, and misleads people to focus only on veracity.
+That is why international organizations such as the UN, WHO, EU, and NATO prefer the term {\em \textbf{disinformation}}~\cite{ireton2018journalism}, which refers to information that is (\emph{i})~{\em fake} and also (\emph{ii})~spreads {\em deliberately to deceive and harm} others.
+The latter aspect of the disinformation (i.e.,~harmfulness) is often ignored, but it is equally important.
+A related term is \emph{misinformation}, which also refers to the spreading of false content, but lacks the underlying intention to do harm.
+This is illustrated by the definitions of these notions by First Draft \cite{ireton2018journalism} where \emph{\textbf{misinformation}} is defined as ``\emph{unintentional mistakes such as inaccurate photo captions, dates, statistics, translations, or when satire is taken seriously}'', while \emph{\textbf{disinformation}} is ``\emph{fabricated or deliberately manipulated text/speech/visual context, and also intentionally created conspiracy theories or rumors}''.